Why does each student need his or her own account? What’s included for siblings?

 Do you have a list of all the lessons/skills that are currently part of this program at each age level?

 There are 500+ skills (and counting) in our program.
 For copyright reasons, we are unable to release a full list of all the skills.
-However, visit our demo page where you will see some sample lessons plus a list of 3 skills from each level to give you a general idea.
+However, visit our demo page where you will see some sample lessons.
 Remember that Skill Trek is customizable so the exact skills your Trekker will cover may differ.

 Am I able to preview each lesson before my child does?